 2. CALL A ROOFING CONTRACTOR

 The very first thing you need to do after a significant weather event, or anytime you think your roof sustained damage, is to call us.
-We offer free roof inspections and give you an estimate of what will need to get done.
+We offer Colorado homeowners and business owners free roof inspections and give you an estimate of what will need to get done.
 If you decide to work with another roofing company, make sure whoever you call is licensed, insured, and experienced!
 Otherwise, you potentially run the risk of additional and costly damage later on from the neglected repair or replacement.

 A quality roofing contractor should be a reliable source of assistance and advice for you to lean on during this process.
 They should be able to advocate for the best solution for your situation.
 At Axe Roofing, we give you a complete and accurate estimate of any damages, if the roof will need to be replaced, and other costs and amount of time it will take to complete the job.